18 January 2021

-The POPI Act represents a comprehensive and progressive data protection framework that is likely to bring significant changes to the state of consumer privacy in South Africa.
+The POPI Act represents a comprehensive and progressive data protection framework that brought significant changes to the state of consumer privacy in South Africa.
 Some parts of the Act are reminiscent of laws that have passed in the EU and California in recent years.

-Let's take a look at what the POPI Act requires, and how your business can prepare for the day when the law finally comes into force.
+Let's take a look at what the POPI Act requires, and how your business can comply.

 The POPI Act is a comprehensive data protection law that regulates the processing of personal information in South Africa.
 It's designed to protect people from data breaches and cybercrime, and to prevent intrusive marketing practices.